apache/celeborn/docs/developers/worker.md

 # Worker
-The main functions of Celeborn `Worker` are as follows:
+The main functions of Celeborn `Worker` are:

 - Store, serve, and manage `PartitionLocation` data.
 See [Storage](../../developers/storage)
 - Traffic control through `Back Pressure` and `Congestion Control`